 I’m comfortable with a certain level of uncertainty.
 After all, not much is absolutely certain.
-It’s just that most of the time the relative certainty of things makes it possible for me to make decisions about what to do with some degree of confidence.
+But most of the time the relative certainty of things allows me to make decisions with some degree of confidence.

 It’s one thing to face uncertainty when it comes to my own life, but when it is my child’s life that is uncertain, that is an entirely different matter.
 So when my teen was diagnosed with anorexia, I found myself swimming in a level of uncertainty that was terrifying.
-I had uncertainty about treatment.
+Treatment options were filled with uncertainty.
 I had uncertainty about recovery.
-I had uncertainty about how to help my daughter.
-I had uncertainty about my ability to handle all of the uncertainty.
+Figuring out how to help my daughter filled me with uncertainty.
+Worst of all, I was uncertain about my ability to handle all of the uncertainty.

 A New Definition of Uncertainty